clambin/pinger/README.md

 .
 ```

-Any value in the configuration file may be overriden by setting an environment variable with a prefix `PINGER_`.
+Any value in the configuration file may be overridden by setting an environment variable with a prefix `PINGER_`.

 The target hosts can also be provided by exporting an environment variable 'HOSTS', e.g.